re-rxjs/react-rxjs.org/docs/tutorial/github-issues.md

 ---
-title: Github Issues example
+title: Github Issues Viewer
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';

 :::note Important
-This tutorial assumes you are already familiar with both: RxJS and React.
+This tutorial assumes you are already familiar with both RxJS and React.
 :::

-For this tutorial we will be borrowing the [Github issues example that it's taught on the Advanced Tutorial of the Redux Toolkit](https://redux-toolkit.js.org/tutorials/advanced-tutorial).
+For this tutorial we will be borrowing the [Github issues example that is taught in the Advanced Tutorial of the Redux Toolkit](https://redux-toolkit.js.org/tutorials/advanced-tutorial).

-It's a great example because it starts with a plain React application and it then teaches how to migrate that application to Redux using the RTK.
-One of the many good things about that tutorial is that it teaches the reader the mental models that RTK wants to create in order to manage state efficiently with their library.
+It's a great example because it starts with a plain React application and it then shows how to migrate that application to Redux using the Redux Toolkit (RTK).
+One of the many good things about the tutorial, is that it illustrates the mental models required to manage state efficiently with RTK.
 In this tutorial we will try to follow the same approach.

 ## Reviewing the Starting Example Application